Skip to main content

 Authorization Logic Flaws

 A scanner can verify that an authentication middleware exists.
-It can’t verify that permissions are applied consistently across every endpoint, or that a user with “editor” role can’t escalate to “admin” through a specific sequence of API calls.
+What it can’t do is check whether permissions are applied consistently across every endpoint — or whether a user with “editor” role could escalate to “admin” through a specific sequence of API calls.

 Race Conditions in Financial Operations

 What happens if two transfer requests process simultaneously?
-A rule-based scanner can’t model concurrent scenarios.
-AI analysis can identify operations that lack proper locking mechanisms.
+Rule-based scanners have no way to model concurrent scenarios.
+AI analysis, on the other hand, can identify operations that lack proper locking mechanisms and flag them before they reach production.

 Injections That Cross Abstraction Layers

-Modern injections aren’t the ' OR 1=1 -- of 15 years ago.
-They pass through ORMs, intermediary services, data transformations.
-Malicious input enters clean and reassembles as a dangerous query three layers later.
+Modern injections look nothing like the ' OR 1=1 -- of 15 years ago.
+They pass through ORMs, intermediary services, and multiple data transformations before reassembling as a dangerous query three layers down.
+No single rule catches that trajectory.

 What This Means for Companies Without a Dedicated Security Team